 So we formulated a recipe and gave it a whirl.
 It is deLICIOUS.
-I cannot wait to throw it in some scrambled eggs tomorrow morning!
+I cannot wait to throw it into some scrambled eggs tomorrow morning!

-Again, these are just suggestions, but here are the peppers I used:
+These are just suggestions, but here are the peppers I started with:

 2 Serrano chili peppers

 The above peppers are typically easy to find in most larger grocery stores, but if you encounter difficulty find them, replace with other peppers or check out an Asian foods store!